hassanireza/laserFrame/README.md

 ## 🧭 Visitor Journey

-The site is intentionally **linear and one-directional** — every section exists to move a visitor one step closer to sending a message.
+The site is intentionally **linear and one-directional**: every section exists to move a visitor one step closer to sending a message.
 There is no shared state, no multi-user feature, and nothing to "collaborate" on.

 <div align="center">
 <img src="docs/visitor-journey.svg" alt="Visitor journey diagram" width="95%" />